MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 ## Task \#3: Test your Visits app

-In this task, you will configure a form to edit information about individual Visits.
+In this task, you will test out your new app.

 1. With your application open in the App Designer, select **File**, update the name of your app to **Visits App** and select **Save**.